Optimal coupling of HoW$_{10}$ molecular magnets to superconducting circuits near spin clock transitions: Experimental details

-In order to compensate for the decay of the waveguide transmission with increasing frequency and to enhance the contrast of those effects associated with its coupling to the spins, $S_{21}$ and $S_{12}$ were normalized by a method similar to that proposed in reference \onlinecite{Bogani2013}.
-The normalized transmission $t$ at magnetic field $H_{1}$ and frequency $\omega_{1}$ is given by
+In order to compensate for the decay of the waveguide transmission with increasing frequency and to enhance the contrast of those effects associated with its coupling to the spins, $S_{21}$ was normalized.
+For this, we compare transmission data measured at two different magnetic fields. \cite{Clauss2013} The normalized transmission $t$ at magnetic field $H$ and frequency $\omega$ is given by

-where $H_{2} > H_{1}$ and $S_{21}^{(0)}$ is the transmission of the 'empty' transmission line.
-In practice, $S_{21}^{(0)}$ is measured at a magnetic field for which all spin excitations are outside the accessible frequency region.
-For $H_{2}$ very close to $H_{1}$ (i.e. closer than the magnetic field width of a given absorption line), $t$ approximately corresponds to the derivative of the normalized transmission, similar to the signal detected by conventional Electron Paramagnetic Resonance (EPR) systems.
-The actual transmission can also be obtained, by choosing $H_{2}$ sufficiently far from $H_{1}$, but at the cost of deteriorating the signal-to-noise ratio.
+where $\Delta H > 0$ and $S_{21}^{(0)}$ is the transmission of the 'bare' transmission line.
+In practice, $S_{21}^{(0)}$ is measured at a magnetic field for which all spin excitations lie outside the accessible frequency region.
+For $\Delta H$ smaller than the magnetic field width of a given spin transition, $t$ approximately corresponds to the derivative of the normalized transmission, similar to the signal detected in conventional Electron Paramagnetic Resonance (EPR) experiments.
+The actual transmission can also be obtained, by choosing a larger $\Delta H$ but at the cost of deteriorating the signal-to-noise ratio.